back arrow icon

 • LLC (partnership): File Form 1065 and deliver final Schedule K-1s to each partner.

 • Had employees?
-File final W-2s, Form 941s, and pay any employment taxes.
+File final W-2s, Form 941s, and remit any outstanding employment taxes.

 📅 Deadlines: